Top 5 Bone-Building Tips For Spring

 5. Have A Positive, Optimistic Attitude About Your Bone Health

 Cold winter temperatures can bring on a gloomy mood, sending your body into chronic stress and the production of bone-destroying cortisol.
-On the other hand, a happy mood is excellent for your bone health, as explained in the Osteoporosis Reversal Program.
-In fact, all of Chapter 14 is devoted to the subject of stress reduction and how it benefits your bones.
-It gives you 10 easy yet powerful ways to reduce stress and other practical ideas to lower cortisol levels.
+On the other hand, a happy mood is excellent for your bone health, as explained in the Osteoporosis Reversal Program.Β In it, you'll discover 10 easy yet powerful ways to reduce stress and other practical ideas to lower cortisol levels.

 And as the weather warms up, here’s more good news for you.
 Research has revealed that warm weather – in contrast to very cold or hot weather – improves more than just your mood.